Citizenship

 • It is not advisable to use a post office checking service as they will probably tell you your child is not eligible.

-Information about this can be found on page 8 of the guide MN1.
+Information can be found on page 8 of the guide MN1.

 Children born after 13 Jan 2010: Children in these circumstances are eligible to be registered as a British Citizen under section 1(3A) of the British Nationality Act.
 They are not eligible for a British Passport until they have been registered.
 Select the relevant category highlighted below on the online form: